eeshvardasikcm/insight-for-good-platform-adk/demo/COMMUNITY_GARDEN_VISUALIZATION.md

 **2. The "Plot-by-Plot" Garden:**

-This concept breaks the garden into individual plots, each representing a distinct part of your project.
+This concept breaks the garden into individual plots, each representing a distinct part of the project.

 * **Visual Cues:**
     * **Individual Plots:** Each plot could start as barren soil.
 As the corresponding project component is developed, the plot fills with greenery, then flowers, and finally, ripe "fruits" or "vegetables" upon completion.